Ethereum-ERD/dev-upgradeable/README.md

 All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
 The remaining collateral (the difference between the orginal collateral and the amount used for the redemption) will be claimable by the owner.

-It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with EUSD.
+It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with USDE.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.

 However, if between the off-chain hint computation and on-chain execution a different transaction changes the state of a Trove that would otherwise be hit by the redemption sequence, then the off-chain hint computation could end up totally inaccurate.
 This could lead to the whole redemption sequence reverting due to out-of-gas error.

 To mitigate this, another hint needs to be provided: `_partialRedemptionHintICR`, the expected ICR of the final partially-redeemed-from Trove.
 The on-chain redemption function checks whether, after redemption, the ICR of this Trove would equal the ICR hint.

 If not, the redemption sequence doesn’t perform the final partial redemption, and terminates early.
-This ensures that the transaction doesn’t revert, and most of the requested EUSD redemption can be fulfilled.
+This ensures that the transaction doesn’t revert, and most of the requested USDE redemption can be fulfilled.

 #### Example Redemption with hints
 ```
  // Get the redemptions hints from the deployed HintHelpers contract
-  const redemptionhint = await hintHelpers.getRedemptionHints(EUSDAmount, price, 50)
+  const redemptionhint = await hintHelpers.getRedemptionHints(USDEAmount, price, 50)

-  const { 0: firstRedemptionHint, 1: partialRedemptionNewICR, 2: truncatedEUSDAmount } = redemptionhint
+  const { 0: firstRedemptionHint, 1: partialRedemptionNewICR, 2: truncatedUSDEAmount } = redemptionhint

   // Get the approximate partial redemption hint
   const { hintAddress: approxPartialRedemptionHint } = await contracts.hintHelpers.getApproxHint(partialRedemptionNewICR, numTrials, 42)